 Assistant Stage Manager

 Julie received her Bachelor of Arts in Musical Theatre degree from Siena Heights University in 2011.
-Happy to reprise her role as ASM for The Dazzle Awards, other credits include productions such as The 25th Annual Putnam County Spelling Bee (Stage Manager, Francoeur Theatre), You’re a Good Man, Charlie Brown (lights, Croswell Opera House), Hocus Pocus (sound), and most recently, she has served as Stage Manager for the Disney Musicals in Schools Student Share performances for the past three seasons.
-Julie has also recently returned to the stage with appearances in Blank Canvas Theatre’s production of Side Show (Venus de Milo) and Aurora Community Theatre’s adaptation of A Midsummer Night’s Dream (Quince).
-Favorite roles include Hannah in Tom Stoppard’s Arcadia, Nancy D in A New Brain, and Lavinia in the two-part production of Mourning Becomes Electra.
+Back to reprise her role as ASM for the Dazzle Awards, other stage management credits include The River Bride, Breakout Session & The Outstretched Hand (Cleveland Public Theatre), A Streetcar Named Desire and Bright Ideas (The Brecksville Theatre), Bloody, Little Pieces (Blank Canvas Theatre), Disney Musicals in Schools Student Share (Ohio Theatre, Playhouse Square 2016-18) and others.
+Julie has also most recently returned to the stage with appearances in Lakeland Theatre’s If/Then (u/s Kate) and Blank Canvas Theatre’s productions of We Will Rock You (ensemble).
+Favorite roles include Hannah in Tom Stoppard’s Arcadia, Nancy D. in A New Brain, and Lavinia in the two-part production of Mourning Becomes Electra.
 She has been seen on the Croswell Opera House stage in multiple productions, including A Chorus Line (u/s Kristine, Connie) and Titanic.
-Julie is currently employed full-time for the Community Engagement & Education Department at Playhouse Square.
+Julie is currently employed full-time for the Education Department at Playhouse Square.